 The Yakama Reservation Watersheds Project (YRWP; 1996-035-01) originated as several separate BPA-funded projects, the earliest of which began in Satus Creek in 1996.
 Projects in Toppenish and Ahtanum Creeks were added soon afterward in an attempt to address the declining steelhead populations in three steelhead-producing tributaries of the lower Yakima River.
 All three of these watersheds are located on the Yakama Reservation.
 In March 1999, the Middle Columbia River Steelhead Distinct Population Segment was listed as threatened under the Endangered Species Act (ESA).
 Four populations (Satus, Toppenish, Naches, and Upper Yakima) are recognized by NOAA's National Marine Fisheries Service for recovery purposes in the Yakima Basin and comprise the Yakima MPG (Major Population Group) (Yakima Fish and Wildlife Recovery Board 2009).
-Ahtanum Creek steelhead are grouped under the Naches population--although it is geographically removed may function as a separate population.
+Ahtanum Creek steelhead are grouped under the Naches population--although geographically removed it may function as a separate population.

 Monitoring the steelhead populations in Toppenish, Satus and Ahtanum creeks has proved to be difficult in many years.
 Adult steelhead are counted as they migrate up the Yakima River at Prosser Dam in the town of Prosser Washington.

-These counts using mostly video footage collected at the fish ladders (as well as a Denil fish ladder and trap for biological sampling) are believed to produce a fairly accurate adult migrant count for the Yakima MPG.
+These counts using mostly video footage collected at the fish ladders (as well as a Denil fish ladder and trap for biological sampling) are believed to produce a fairly accurate adult migrant count for the Yakima MPG (http://ykfp.org/docsindex.htm).
 Another counting facility (Roza) is located on the Yakima River farther upstream above the Naches River confluence and provides a direct count of adult steelhead migrating upstream of the boundary delineating the Upper Yakima population.
 No counting facilities are present to enable delineation of the Naches, Toppenish, or Satus Creek populations.
 Instead, redd count surveys provide an index of adult escapement on these Yakima River tributaries.
 Spawner surveys including a redd count and similar methods to those used at present have been performed in Satus Creek since 1988, in Toppenish Creek since 1997, and in Ahtanum Creek beginning in 2001.
 The accuracy of these counts varies from year to year and is dependent on snowpack and stream conditions during the spawning season.
 The poor accessibility and spring flooding of the upper section of the Toppenish Creek watershed and much of the Ahtanum Creek watershed has been the greatest obstacle to completing a redd survey that captures the entire spawning season in those tributaries.
+Instream PIT tag antennas are being used to estimate the number of Adult steelhead returning to Satus, Toppenish, and Ahtanum Creek.
+This technology is also expanding into the Naches watershed as well.